First haircut: Jewish culture

-Muslim babies
+Muslim

 The Aqiqah ceremony involves shaving the child's head seven days after birth and anointing the child's head with saffron.
 It is traditional to give in charity gold or silver equal in weight to the hair.
 This does not have to be done by actually weighing the hair; if it is too difficult to do that, it is sufficient to estimate the weight and give paper currency equivalent to the price of that amount of gold or silver.

-European culture
+European

 Polish

 The ritual first haircut (postrzyżyny) was a pre-Christian pagan-Slavic tradition which survived in Poland well into the 18th century.
 This first haircut traditionally took place between the ages of 7 and 10, and was conducted by either the boy's father or a stranger, who would thus enter into the boy's family.
 Before that age the boy's life was connected to his mother and he was treated as a child.
 The ritual haircut, coupled with the granting of an additional given name (usually the third), marked the boy's coming of age and a transition to the world of men, in which he was to be looked after by his father.
 The ritual also constituted the father's formal act of recognition of the boy as a son.